 - also, who and what support you'll need to stay motivated and reach your goals in 2022.

 If you want your own downloadable copy, please contact me by leaving a message in the comments section below.

-Reflect on what you’ve written in the three exercises and ponder on these questions ...
+Reflect on what you’ve written in the three exercises and ponder these questions ...

 - What do you need to let go?

-Narrative techniques to keep you motived and committed.
+Narrative techniques to keep you motivated and committed.